Debananda Das, Ph.D.

 Dr. Das' current research interests are as follows:

-2. Mechanism of resistance of HIV against protease inhibitors.
-We use x-ray crystallography and molecular simulations to determine the structural changes that contribute to drug resistance against HIV.
+1. Mechanism of drug resistance.
+We use a combination of enzyme kinetics, x-ray crystallography and molecular dynamics simulations to unambiguously characterize the mechanism of binding of small molecule inhibitors and to determine the structural changes that contribute to drug resistance.
 The research helps in designing newer generation of inhibitors with improved potency and resistance profile.

 Publications